daisy20170101/SeisSol_Cookbook/index.rst

 the simulation are provided in

 .. figure:: LatexFigures/tpv12mesh2
    :alt: Diagram of a 60-degree dipping fault in Gmsh.
-The surrouding box is 500 km long and 500 km wide and 50 km hight.
-The fault cuts through the free surface.
    :width: 9.00000cm

    Diagram of a 60-degree dipping fault in Gmsh.
 The surrouding box is